 - Put up a sign in the building that indicates where the meeting is. - Welcome newcomers.
-Include a statement in the format about when they can ask questions (after the meeting? during a break?) - Give each newcomer a Newcomer Handbook or "Welcome" chip or a What is CoDA?
-Pamphlet. - Explain the "no crosstalk" practice as part of your meeting format every week. - Suggest that newcomers try several meetings before deciding if CoDA is right for them. - Make an effort to say something to a newcomer. - If your meeting's members go out after the meeting for coffee or a meal announce at the end of the meeting that everybody is welcome. - Have meeting lists and phone lists available. - The contacts for the meeting returns calls and emails promptly.
+Include a statement in the format about when they can ask questions (after the meeting? during a break?) - Give each newcomer a Newcomer's Handbook or "Welcome" chip or a What is CoDA?
+Pamphlet. - Explain the "no crosstalk" practice as part of your meeting format every week. - Suggest that newcomers try several meetings before deciding if CoDA is right for them. - Make an effort to say something to a newcomer. - If your meeting's members go out after the meeting for coffee or a meal announce at the end of the meeting that everybody is welcome. - Have meeting lists and phone lists available.